 always an estimate.

 MISO has warned that power shortages exist in our region.
-As we approach the hot summer months, there may be times when the supply of available electric power is unable to meet customer demand.
+As we approach the extreme weather months, there may be times when the supply of available electric power is unable to meet customer demand.
 To avoid uncontrolled blackouts, emergency load-shedding may become necessary as a last resort, if reserve generation and voluntary appeals for load reduction are not sufficient.

 Unfortunately, this is a complex problem that can’t quickly be fixed by any one electric utility.
 This projected deficiency is primarily due to predicted above-average temperatures and aging or recently retired generation assets fueled by thermal resources.
 These tight grid conditions impact all electric utilities – big or small – not just Zeeland BPW.
 Consumers Energy, DTE, and other electric utilities in Michigan, and across the region, are also preparing for potential power shortages.